lzap/deacon/README.md

 The random name generator makes use of [Fibonacci linear feedback shift register](https://en.wikipedia.org/wiki/Linear_feedback_shift_register) which gives deterministic sequence of pseudo-random numbers.
-Additionally, algorighm makes sure names with same first name (or gender) and last name are not returned in succession.
+Additionally, algorithm makes sure names with same first name (or gender) and last name are not returned in succession.
 Since there are about 1% of such cases, there are about 33 million unique total names.
-During plugin installation, the register is seeded with a random value, so each installation gets unique sequence.
 Example sequence:

 * velma-pratico.my.lan
 * angie-warmbrod.my.lan